Saban Entertainment,

 set released the year prior.
 The concept of the toy was to use metal molds and

-After filling the molds with the Plastigoop, the molds were then placed in the
+After filling them with the Plastigoop, the molds were then placed in the

 “Thingmaker”--an open-faced electric hot plate oven that cured the Plastigoop--allowing